 Carnegie astronomers connect with the public in a number of ways including classroom visits, community lectures, school science nights, science festivals, visits to community groups, and more.
 Our scientists have a number of outreach resources, including a portable inflatable planetarium that we can bring to schools, libraries, and community events.
 If you are an educator in the Los Angeles area looking for an astronomer from Carnegie Observatories to visit your classroom or event, please contact outreach coordinator Jeff Rich.

 Finally, we are part of City of Astronomy, a network of 11 institutions in the Pasadena area that work together on Astronomy outreach activities big and small.
 Several partners have regularly scheduled public events, including monthly public astronomy lectures at Caltech Astronomy.

-The Observatories of the Carnegie Institution of Washington is proud to present Everyday Cosmology, a website devoted to the history of cosmology from the time of Galileo to the present day.
+The Observatories of the Carnegie Institution for Science is proud to present Everyday Cosmology, a website devoted to the history of cosmology from the time of Galileo to the present day.
 Learn about the most important discoveries in Astronomy that have shaped our view of the Universe.
 Includes an historical time-line and learning activities.